SoapCode/UCompile/README.md

 ##Compile and execute C# code inside Unity3D scene at runtime!

 UCompile is a system for compiling and executing strings with C# code inside Unity3D scenes at runtime.
 You can use it to allow players of your Unity3D game to modify your game with C# code, or as REPL engine, possibilities are restricted by only your imagination!
-For usage examples see <a href="#usage examples">usage examples chapter</a>.
+For usage examples see <a href="#example project">usage examples chapter</a>.
 Works in editor and in build.

 Tested in Unity3D on:
 * Windows 8,8.1,10.